Skip to Content

 Can Snakes get constipated?

-Yes, snakes can definitely get constipated.
+Yes, snakes can get constipated.

 How do you know if a snake is constipated?